2shortplanks/SuperSnippet/README.markdown

 following expansion.
 In order the expansions go:

    * Embedded python code is evaluated and replaced with the output
-   * Embeed shell commands are evalued and replaced with the output
+   * Embedded shell commands are evalued and replaced with the output
    * Standard Sublime Text 2 snippet expansion occurs

 Usage